NielsRogge/Transformers-Tutorials/README.md

 - DEtection TRansformers (DETR) by Facebook AI
 - CANINE by Google AI
 - BEiT by Microsoft Research
-- LayoutLMv2 by Microsoft Research
+- LayoutLMv2 (and LayoutXLM) by Microsoft Research

 All of them were an incredible learning experience.
 I can recommend anyone to contribute an AI algorithm to the library!